mongodb/specifications/source/client-side-operations-timeout/client-side-operations-timeout.md

 As explained in the design rationale, drivers use `timeoutMS` to cap the entire lifetime of streams created by GridFS operations.
-If we find that users are often encountering timeout errors when using these APIs due to the time spent during non-MongoDB operations (e.g. streaming data read from a GridFS stream into another data store), we could consider toggling GridFS behavior via an option similiar to `timeoutMode` for cursors.
+If we find that users are often encountering timeout errors when using these APIs due to the time spent during non-MongoDB operations (e.g. streaming data read from a GridFS stream into another data store), we could consider toggling GridFS behavior via an option similar to `timeoutMode` for cursors.
 To avoid backwards-breaking behavioral changes, the default would continue to cap the stream lifetime but there could be another mode that refreshes the timeout for each database operation.
 This would mimic using `timeoutMode=ITERATION` for cursors.